Greinton (horse): Stud career

 Retired to stud in the United States, in 1992 Geinton was purchased by Wolfgang Struebel owner of EPONA stud farm for his breeding operation in Germany.
 His offspring have met with modest success in racing.
-Greinton is still the fastest living miler and in 2009 the oldest active stud in Europe.
+Until his death, Greinton was the fastest living miler and the oldest active stud in Europe.

 He died September 2010 at Görlsdorf Stud, Germany, where he stood since 1996.